Kipp Marcus

 Kipp Marcus (born January 19, 1970) is an American actor, screenwriter, producer, and digital media executive.
 He is best known for his role as the oldest brother Kip Cleaver on the revival television series The New Leave It To Beaver.
 He has also received critical acclaim for his screenwriting and acting in the film Let It Snow.

 Early life

-Kipp Marcus was born in Manhattan, New York, to parents Wayne and Susan Marcus and is the younger brother of Adam Marcus.
-The family members had artistic interests: Marcus' great-grandfather was in vaudeville, grandmother and mother were both singers, father is an abstract painter, one uncle was a filmmaker and the other an actor, his older brother Adam Marcus is a film director.
+Kipp Marcus was born in Manhattan, New York, to parents Wayne and Susan Marcus.
+His relatives had artistic interests: Marcus' great-grandfather was in vaudeville, his grandmother and mother were singers, his father is an abstract painter, an uncle was a filmmaker and another an actor, and his older brother Adam Marcus is a film director.
+His family is Jewish.
 Marcus was committed to producing theatre from a young age, and directed and acted in many theatrical productions during his school years, winning the Young Playwrights of New England Award for Best Play at the age of 16.